garrandall/popular-music-data/tracks/22-taylor-swift.md

 (Hey!)
 I don't know about you, but I'm feeling 22
-Everything will be alright (ooh) if you keep me next to you You don't know about me, but I'll bet you want to Everything will be alright if (alright)
+Everything will be alright (oh) if you keep me next to you You don't know about me, but I'll bet you want to Everything will be alright if (alright)
 We just keep dancing like we're 22 (oh, oh, oh, oh, oh)